-By the end of the cruise, Onassis could no longer hide his love for Callas, which made his wife leave the ship in a hurry.
+By the end of the cruise, Onassis could no longer hide his love for Callas, which caused his wife to hastily disembark the ship.

-In 1959, Livanos filed for divorce in the Supreme Court of New York, citing adultery — the only cause of divorce that was recognized in those days in New York — and asked for custody of Alexandros and Christina.
+In 1959, Livanos filed for divorce in the Supreme Court of New York, citing adultery—the only cause of divorce that was recognized in those days in New York—and she filed for custody of Alexandros and Christina.

 Death under mysterious circumstances

 On May 4, 1970, Niarchos made headlines in newspapers around the world.
-His wife, Evgenia, 44, was found dead on their private island Spetsopoula under mysterious circumstances.
-The coroner found signs of struggle and bruises on her body.
-There was much speculation around her death, with some wondering if Evgenia had been murdered.
+His wife, Evgenia, 44, was found dead under mysterious circumstances on their private island of Spetsopoula.
+The coroner found signs of a struggle and bruises on her body.
+There was much speculation around her death with some wondering if Evgenia had been murdered.

 However, the official cause of death was excessive use of barbiturates.

-In 1961, Tina Livanos married the titled Englishman John Spencer-Churchill, the 11th Duke of Marlborough, with whom she stayed married for ten years, divorcing in 1971.
+In 1961, Tina Livanos married the titled Englishman John Spencer-Churchill, the 11th Duke of Marlborough, with whom she remained married for ten years, divorcing in 1971.

 The wedding occurred with the Livanos family having given their blessing, publicly showing that they absolved Niarchos of any responsibility in Evgenia’s death.
 For Niarchos himself, the marriage was the fulfillment of a decades-long wish and a response to Onassis.

-However, Livanos’ first husband and her son Alexandros openly opposed her choice.
+However, Livanos’ first husband and her son Alexandros openly opposed her decision.

-Unfortunately, less than two years later the unlikely marriage was overshadowed by a great tragedy.
+Unfortunately, less than two years later, the unlikely marriage was overshadowed by a great tragedy.
 In March of 1973, Livanos and Onassis’ only son, Alexandros, was killed in a plane crash in Athens.
-From that moment on, biographers describe the parents Tina Livanos and Aristotle Onassis, as two living dead people.
+From that moment on, biographers describe the parents, Tina Livanos and Aristotle Onassis, as walking zombies.